 Drive A: is usually attached to the end of the cable with the twist in it.
 Drive B: is usually connected to the middle of the cable.
 Refer to your installation instructions or call your dealer if you are unsure about attaching floppy drives.
 Refer to Figure 5 on the previous page for a detailed anatomy of the floppy cable.
 Remember, you can only have 2 floppy drives connected at any given time.

-The colored stripe on the cable (pin 1) should face towards the battery.
-Please refer to your drive documentation for proper installation, or see Figure 4 on page 13.
+The colored stripe on the cable indicating pin 1 should face towards the rear of the case (towards the ATX connectors), as with the IDE cables.
+Please refer to your documentation for proper installation, or see Figure 4 on page 13.